-In the seminal case of Chacon Navas v Eurest Colectividades SA2 the CJEU offered guidance on the issue of how to define "disability" for the purposes of the Framework Directive stating at para 43 that:
+In the seminal 2006 case of Chacon Navas v Eurest Colectividades SA16 the CJEU offered guidance on the issue stating at para 43 that:

 "[The Framework Directive] aims to combat certain types of discrimination as regards employment and occupation.
 In that context, the concept of 'disability' must be understood as referring to a limitation which results in particular from physical, mental or psychological impairments and which hinders the participation of the person concerned in professional life."